 I’d question whether a page with 100 links is actually useful for your readers though.
 There may be some exceptions, but in reality, how many people are going to wade through even 50 links, let alone 100+?

 12. Broken Internal and External Links

-It’s questionable if this is an SEO mistake that you’ll be penalized for, since broken links are a fact of website life.
+It’s questionable if broken internal and external links are an SEO mistake you’ll be penalized for, since broken links are a fact of website life.
 However you should try to minimize the instances of broken links on your blog and strive to avoid them entirely.